tydickson5/activityapp/README.md

-# Activity App
+# Caravyn App

+## Overview
+An app to allow people to post their trips.
+The goal is for people to be able to find places that they usually wouldn't through Caravyn's image map.
+Posts can be made out to friends or to everyone on the app.

-## Concept
+## Beta testing
-Users will be able to press a single button to send out an activity notification for that they are doing.
-Friends will then be able to to click the message and join the activity. \
-\
-Example:\
-User 1 clicks Gym\
-User 2 recieves "User 1 is going to the gym in ____ minutes!
-Click to Join!\
-User 2 clicks\
-Item now says User 1 and User 2 are going to the gym
+To beta test please reach out to tydickson255@gmail.com.
+I value any input that can be given.

-## Stack (tentative)
+## Notes
-Frontend\
--Swift UI

-Backend server\
--NodeJS\
--NEST

-Framewords\
--Supabase\
--RevenueCat\
--Firebase messaging service
+Used minimal AI.